 A little further up the coast line you'll find an area known as the Pacific Tola Riviera, home to a series of major real estate developments.
 Two of the most famous surf breaks in the country - Colorado and Popoyo - are located here.

 The Central Pacific Coast, located due west of the capital city, is the closest part of the coast to the international airport.
-This area will soon feature three championship golf courses: a Tommy Haugen course, one by Jack Nicklaus and a third by Mike Young.
+This area will soon feature three championship golf courses: a Tommy Haugen course (first 9 holes completed), one by Jack Nicklaus and a third by Mike Young.

 Laguna de Apoyo, an impossibly beautiful crater lake where verdant slopes rich with biodiversity plunge into crystal clear cerulean waters is emerging as a key real estate location.
 Overhead, ancient leaves rustle, eagles soar and monkeys howl.